CDarryl/vlsi-f24-lab-3-CDarryl/README.md

 ### Question 3: Writing a testbench

 Create a testbench for the module you created for Question 1a. **Your testbench should be it's own Verilog module in a separate file.** Instantiate your DUT within the testbench rather than duplicating functionality.
 It should ***include initial conditions*** for the input.
-The simulator's waveform to your answer from Question 1a.
+Use the simulator's waveform to your answer from Question 1a.

 <ol type="a">
-<li>Submit your Verilog testbench and a screenshot of the simulation waveforms showing all of the input and output pins.
+<li>Submit your Verilog testbench.
 </li>
 </ol>